-What is the Development Process for Instructure Products?
+What is the development cycle for Instructure products?

-During the Discover stage, the Product team learns about the basic needs of users to understand what drives their behaviors.
+During the Discover phase, the Product team concentrates on understanding the basic needs of users that drive their behaviors.
 By studying people's actions and asking questions about what they are trying to accomplish, the team hopes to understand the basic goals of the people using the software.
-Once they have an understanding of these basic needs, they can define, at a minimum, what functionality the software must provide.
-Design and development are then divided into a series of discrete tasks, and a plan is created to deliver functionality to users in stages throughout the process.
+Once they have an understanding of these basic needs they can define, at a minimum, what functionality the software must provide.
+Then the task of creating the software is broken down into as many discrete tasks as possible and a plan is developed to deliver benefits to the users in a series of stages rather than making them wait until all development is completed.
 Learn more about this process in the Methodology section below.

 - Visit sites to interview users